Is Cream Cheese Gluten Free?

 For cream cheese, I grew up in Philadelphia and I pretty much eat only Philadelphia brand cream cheese from Kraft.
-It’s not so much out of a loyalty to the city, but a loyalty to the cream cheese.
+It’s not so much out of a loyalty to the city (it isn’t actually named after the city), but a loyalty to the cream cheese.
 Nothing else spreads quite as well.
 Around Passover in April, I can find Kraft Breakstone’s Temp Tee whipped cream cheese, which I have to admit I like even more than Philadelphia cream cheese.
 Temp Tee is light, fluffy and spreads well—and it’s gluten-free.
 Kraft declares all sources of gluten on ingredient labels, including sources from barley and rye, not just wheat.

 The biggest problem with cream cheese is cross-contamination—when others stick their crumby knives into the gluten-free cream cheese package, rendering it unsafe for those with celiac disease.
 To avoid this crummy crumb situation, take a Sharpie marker and write a large note that says “Gluten Free: Clean Knives Only” on the package, so others will stay away.
 Or ask them to “drop and plop,” taking a shmear of cream cheese and plopping it on their plate so the knife does not get contaminated with bagel bits.